 In young patients who have not finished growing, ACL surgery is particularly problematic.
 The tendon graft can not grow.
 As the child continues to grow, both the thigh bone and shin bone lengthen.
 The space between the two bones also increases.
 Unfortunately, the ACL graft does not lengthen.
 This can compromise proper growth of the knee joint and future knee function and performance.
 Additional surgeries are often required.

 To learn more about ACL surgery and its risks please click on the video below.

 Are there Alternatives to ACL Surgery?

-The Regenexx Percutaneous ACL Repair (Perc-ACLR) procedure is an advanced x-ray guided procedure where a patient’s own stem cells are injected into the damaged/torn ACL.
+The Regenexx Percutaneous ACL Repair (Perc-ACLR) procedure is an advanced x-ray guided procedure where a patient’s own stem cells are injected into the damaged/torn ACL, and it tends to be a great ACL surgery alternative.
 Stem cells are your body’s powerhouses of healing and can coordinate cells throughout the body to assist in the reorganization and healing of ligament injuries.
 We have published our results in two peer-reviewed journals (10)(11).
 MRI images of the ACL prior to and following stem cell treatment have demonstrated profound healing.
 To review pre and post-procedure MRI’s please click on the video below.